magento/devdocs/guides/v2.0/contributor-guide/contributing_docs.md

 1. Click **Fork** at the top right.

 1. Clone the repository into your development environment and then start writing and committing your changes.
-Optionally create a branch first if you plan to work on multiple changes.
+Optionally, create a branch first if you plan to work on multiple changes.

 1. Build the devdocs site locally using Jekyll by following the instructions in our [README](https://github.com/magento/devdocs/blob/develop/README.md){:target="\_blank"}.